farmOS/farmOS-community-blog/posts/2024/farmOS-3.3.0/index.md

 ## Timeline library

-This release of farmOS includes a new experimental timeline rendering library that we have been experimenting with in the
+This release of farmOS includes a new experimental timeline rendering library that we have begun leveraging in the
 [Crop Planning](https://drupal.org/project/farm_crop_plan) and
 [Grazing Planning](https://drupal.org/project/farm_crop_plan) modules.
-These modules (and others) can now leverage the new shared library to experiment with rendering timeline gantt visualizations.
-In the future, we hope to use the library in various places in the farmOS core UIs, as well.
+These modules (and others) can now use the new shared library for rendering timeline gantt visualizations.
+In the future, we hope to use the library in additional farmOS core UIs as well.

 This library is being developed and maintained as a standalone project called [farmOS-timeline](https://github.com/farmOS/farmOS-timeline), similar to the existing [farmOS-map](https://github.com/farmOS/farmOS-map) library.
-Special thanks to the maintainers of the [svelte-gantt](https://github.com/ANovokmet/svelte-gantt), which we used as the basis for farmOS-timeline.
+Special thanks to the maintainers of [svelte-gantt](https://github.com/ANovokmet/svelte-gantt), which we used as the basis for farmOS-timeline.